necodarian/Fake_news_detection/README.md

 # Fake_news_detection

-### Creating a python program that detects fake news based on previous work!
+### Creating a python program that predicts fake news based on previous work!